 Unfortunately, the popular pedal was also made of plastic.
-And under the foot of a guitarist like Frusciante, the WH10 was not going to last long, especially when he loved the sound it made.
+And under the foot of a guitarist like Frusciante, the WH10 - which was reissued by Ibanez late last year - was not going to last long, especially when he loved the sound it made.

-Frusciante’s RHCP guitar tech Dave Lee recently spoke with JFEffects.com and told them about the guitarist’s experience with the WH10 and how a certain player by the name of Eddie Van Halen once helped Lee score one when none could be found.
+Awhile back, Frusciante’s RHCP guitar tech, Dave Lee, spoke with JFEffects.com and told them about the guitarist’s experience with the WH10 and how a certain player by the name of Eddie Van Halen once helped Lee score one when none could be found.

 “The WH-10’s were always a problem,” Lee tells the site.
 “I was constantly on the lookout for them.
 I had just about every gearhead in SoCal on the lookout for them.
 We did a show in Moscow where John had broken our last one the show before.